postigo1993/MiniTest/README.md

 # MiniTest
-# Repository with a test of tokenization electric system
+# Repository with a test of tokenization of the electric system